stevencohn/OneMore/README.md

 ## Developing OneMore

-See the [README file](OneMore/README.md) under the OneMore project folder for technical reference and information regarding developing and debugging this OneNote add-in.
+See the [Developer Notes](../../wiki/Developer-Notes) page in the Wiki where I keep a list of technical references and information regarding developing and debugging this OneNote add-in.